nornir-automation/nornir/docs/plugins/index.rst

 -------------------

 A transform function is a plugin that manipulates the inventory independently from the inventory plugin used.
 Useful to extend data using the environment, a secret store or similar.

-During inventory initialization, the transform function will be called in a for loop for each host.
-The transform function takes a host object as the first parameter and additional keyword arguments as specified in the `config.inventory.transform_function_options` dictionary.

 Runners
 _______